-By Berta Campos, on 02 April 2020
+By Berta Campos, on 11 May 2021

-What is a Chief Happiness Officer?
+What Is a Chief Happiness Officer?

-Nevertheless, companies who have someone in charge of happiness go a step further than traditional Human Resources.
+However, companies who have someone in charge of happiness go a step further than traditional Human Resources.
 The goal is no longer to just offer good conditions in an effort to retain employees, but rather to consider work and employment as a source of personal satisfaction.

 The Chief Happiness Officer’s 10 Main Tasks